kant/Ardiuno-Codes/README.md

 Each One Teach One Objectives:
 <br>
-1>To provide a plateform to students to develop their technical and managerial skills by presenting on various technical topics.
+1>To provide a platform to students to develop their technical and managerial skills by presenting on various technical topics.
 <br>
 2>To update students with technological development in the field of electronics and telecommunication.
 <br>